dvdoug/BoxPacker/docs/index.rst

 .. warning::

-    You are reading the documentation for BoxPacker v1.
-Although still supported with occasional backports from newer versions, all users are recommended to upgrade to v2/v3 which removes the "always keep flat" limitation on items.
+    You are reading the documentation for BoxPacker v1 which is no longer maintained.
+    All users are recommended to upgrade to v2/v3 which removes the "always keep flat" limitation on items.

 .. _MIT license: https://github.com/dvdoug/BoxPacker/blob/master/license.txt